I’m sure you’ve seen them. I’m sure you’ve seen the sales pages. Impressive flashlights with even more impressive flashlight lumen claims.

 Regardless of the verbiage, the headlines will all have a similar tone.
 Certain keywords will often stand out.
 “Super” – “Super-Bright” – “Extra Bright” – “High Lumen” – “High Output” … etc, etc.

 But if this light in question is from an unknown manufacturer, OR, is for sale at what would appear to be an unusually steep discount, then it’s pretty safe to assume that what it CLAIMS, is NOT what you’ll get!

 Manufacturers (and sellers) know all to well that the average flashlight shopper is mainly shopping on the basis of brightness.
 Admit it, we all seek things that glitter!
 We’ll buy the shiniest diamond, even if the shine is only from a recent polish.
 We love those shiny cars in the showroom, even though that’s only good until a passing car splashes our new jewel with mud.
 So… why not shop for bright and shiny flashlights too!

 Yes, they’re everywhere in these shiny little items.
 And they’ll advertise themselves, lumen-wise, anywhere from 600 to 1200.
 Here’s the problem though.
-Brightness is highly subjective, and it varies from eye to eye.
+Brightness is highly objective, and is highly variable.
 Brightness (measured in lumens) is perceived in varying ways.

 What You Are “Led” to Believe

 In the case of LED flashlights, and again I’m mainly speaking of those whose price tag reeks the perception of “big discount”, these impressive lumen claims are usually bogus.

 “flashlight CREE XM-L T6 LED, 1000 lumens”